AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

   func present(personWithID identifier: String) {
     // let _ = ... looks ugly because AsyncNinja does not provide onCompletion(executor:...) on purpose (see 2.2)
     let _ = self.myService.person(identifier: identifier)
-      .mapCompletion(executor: .main) { // remember to dispatch to main
-        (personOrError) -> Void in
+      .mapCompletion(executor: .main) { // do not forget to dispatch to main (personOrError) -> Void in
         switch personOrError {
         case .success(let person):